AT proposes introducing paid parking and a residential parking zone in Grafton to address overcrowded parking in the area.

 We will now consider all feedback and use the suggestions to help shape the project going forward.

-We expect to publish a report that summarises the feedback received and decisions made by October 2017.
-If you provide contact details with your feedback, we will notify you when the report is available.
+We expect to publish a report that summarises the feedback received and decisions made in late 2017.

 If we decide to proceed with the proposed parking changes, we aim to implement them by early 2018.